A diabetic diet is a type of therapeutic diet that may be prescribed to an older adult upon admission to a long-term care facility or nursing home.

 The goals for diabetes management differs depending on the care setting and clinical circumstances, and should be based on an individual’s overall health status, his or her preferences and values, life expectancy, and anticipated clinical benefit.

-For example, blood glucose goals are generally higher for younger, healthier older adults than for older adults with multiple commodities, cognitive impairment, or who are at end-of-life.
+For example, blood glucose goals are generally more strict for younger, healthier older adults than for older adults with multiple commodities, cognitive impairment, or who are at end-of-life.

 The Bottom Line